DevFelipeRT/quotation-system/src/Shared/Discovery/README.md

 }
 ```

-**Best for:** Dynamic registration of handlers, strategies, listeners, or any interface-driven component.
+**Best For:** Dynamic registration of handlers, strategies, listeners, interface-driven modularity, CQRS/event-driven architectures.

 ---

 ### 5. Custom Scenarios: Manual Wiring or Advanced Filtering

+**Scenario:** *You are integrating legacy code, have unique naming or location patterns, or need selective registration (e.g., only controllers, only classes with a given suffix, etc).
+This is also useful for advanced tests, hybrid bridges, or migrations between standards.*

 ```php
 use App\Shared\Discovery\Infrastructure\NamespaceToDirectoryResolverPsr4;